 At night it’s impossible to sleep.
 In between the oppressive heat and worry about Lilly, there are short chapters detailing an illicit relationship.
 It feels obsessive and dangerous.
 There are no names used.
 Could it be Lily or is someone else keeping a secret?
 Then police find that Lily took something with her.
-A camisole belonging to her mother.
-That means she chose to go and for a moment everyone breathes, until they realise that means she didn’t go alone and that person is possibly older and might still mean her harm.
+A piece of lingerie belonging to her mother.
+That means she chose to go and for a moment everyone breathes, until they realise that means she didn’t go alone, but with a person is possibly older and might still mean her harm.
 Rachel asks Lily’s parents if she can look over her bedroom, just in case there is something the police have overlooked.
 Something that might only have meaning to those who know the girls well.
 She finds, on Lily’s notice board, some song lyrics and straight away she knows, she knows who Lily is with.
 The shock reverberates through her.
 She should tell the police straight away, but she can’t, she needs to process it first.
 To think it through before the police do find out, because that could bring even worse trouble.
 Yet, if it’s ever found out that she knew and kept it to herself, she could be in trouble with the police or even lose her job.

 I enjoyed the author’s depiction of how Rachel copes with growing older, made especially difficult by her past and Mia’s growing beauty, Rachel has placed a photo outside the downstairs loo.
 It shows her at her peak of youth and beauty as the singer in a band.
 In skimpy clothes and torn tights I imagined her look like Courtney Love, the lead singer in Hole back in the 1990s.
 Rachel seems to be embarrassed when people recognise her, but it seems likely that people will see it, because of where it’s placed.
 It’s as if she wants to show she was once cool and beautiful.
 It’s an ego boost for her.
 There’s a disturbing scene later, when she takes Mia’s prom dress and tries it on.
 She’s pleased to be able to fit into it, but what seemed harmless turns into something else when Mia comes home.
 In another scene she has thoughts about Lily, and her first time sharing a living space with a man.
-Rachel imagines her worrying about how to do all the things that make her beautiful: the shaving, plucking and preening are no longer private and mysterious I wondered if these concerns were really for Lily or whether they were about her own beauty rituals.
+Rachel imagines her worrying about how to do all the things that make her beautiful: the shaving, plucking and preening are no longer private and mysterious I l if these concerns were really for Lily or whether they were about her own beauty rituals.
 Would she ever be able to accept her ageing process and know she can be attractive at any age?